Sheronatk97/Todo/README.md

 ## Features

-- **Task Creation:** Add tasks to the respective priority lists.
+- **Task Creation:** Add tasks to the respective types.
 - **Edit Task:** Modify task details such as the task name and description.
 - **Delete Task:** Remove tasks when they are no longer needed.
-- **Priority Management:** Move tasks between priority lists like Todo,Inprogress,Done.
+- **Status Management:** Move tasks between statuses like Todo,Inprogress,Done.
-- **Visual Representation:** Each priority list is color-coded for quick identification.
+- **Visual Representation:** Each layout  is color-coded for quick identification.

 ## Getting Started